Galatasaray University: History

-In 1871, during the reign of Sultan Abdülaziz, the building was built by Ottoman Armenian architect Sarkis Balyan.
-The building was used as a dormitory for the female students of the Galatasaray High School until 1992, when it was inaugurated as the Galatasaray University.

 On January 22, 2013, the roof of a building used by professors and secretaries for offices caught on fire.
 The cause was assumed to be electrical, since a small outlet fire occurred at around 6:00 pm.
 After campus security stabilized the fire and disabled the alarm, the fire spread inside the walls of the building to the roof.
 The fire was contained at approximately 10:00 pm.